gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

-One of my passtimes is to ride (and occasionally race) track bikes.
-These are the bikes you'll see I raced bikes as a junior, then came back to it in my mid thirties.
-One of the big contrasts has been the low barrier to entry for technology.
-When I was young everyone had bike computer that showed you your speed, but that was it.
-Now you've got speed, location via GPS, cadence, heart rate, and power.
-Looking and graphs and visualising the data is interesting, but I've been wanting to try and do more with it.
+I raced bikes as a junior and then came back to the sport after a twenty year hiatus.
+One of the biggest contrasts I've seen is the affordability of bike sensors.
+All I used to have 'back in the day' was a simple computer that told me my speed and cadence.
+Now I've got that, plus position via GPS, power, heart rate, pedal smoothness, with the data collected and presented on  my iPhone.

-This article is split into two sections:
+Collecting and viewing this data is all well and good, but for the longest time I've been wanting to do something more with it.
+I finally had the idea to use the data to try and determine the aerodynamics of different positions on the bike.
+So in this article we're going to attempt to answer to the following question:

-1. In the first section we will take cycling data that I've generated in a controlled manner, extract it from XML and transform it into a tidy, rectangular data frame.
-The goal is to show how elegance of R and how easy it performs manipulations like this.
+> How much more aerodynamically efficient is it to ride with your hands on the drops of the handlebars, rather than the tops?

-1. In the second section we will use the data to create a "poor person's wind tunnel", determining how efficient different positions on the bike are in terms of watts saved.
+There are two main sections of the article: in the first section we look at data was generated, and then how we load and transform the data to get it ready for analysis.
+It's in this section where we see R really shine, with a simple and element method of transforming XML into a rectangular, tidy data format.
+In the second section we define an aerodynamic model (or more accurately reuse a common model), then perform a simple regression of this data to determine the model parameters.

 # Data Acquisition